PraveenIlavarasan/-java-challenge/readme.md

 Please let us know more about your Java experience in a few sentences.
 For example:

-	3 years of experience in developing Enterprise Applications using Java, Object Oriented Methodologies, Web services like REST for software development.
+	1.I have 3 years of experience in developing Enterprise Applications using Java, Object Oriented Methodologies, Web services like REST for software development.
-	Good knowledge in developing applications using core java concepts and experienced in working with Core Java SE 8 features like Lambda functions, Stream API.
+	2.Good knowledge in developing applications using core java concepts and experienced in working with Core Java SE 8 features like Lambda functions, Stream API.
-	Good Hands-on experience in various spring framework modules like Spring Boot, Spring Security, Spring Data, Spring IOC.
+	3.Good Hands-on experience in various spring framework modules like Spring Boot, Spring Security, Spring Data, Spring IOC.